civican/legisinfo/42-1/bills/C-49/bill_text.md

   **(1)** The portion of paragraph 86(1)(h) of the English version of the Act before subparagraph (i) is replaced by the following:

-    respecting traffic and tariffs, fares, rates, charges and terms and conditions of carriage for international service, **including**
+    respecting traffic and tariffs, fares, rates, charges and terms and conditions of carriage for international service, including

   **(2)** Subparagraph 86(1)(h)(iii) of the Act is replaced by the following:

-    authorizing the Agency to direct a licensee or carrier to take **the** corrective measures that the Agency considers appropriate and to pay compensation for any expense incurred by a person adversely affected by the licensee's or carrier's failure to apply the fares, rates, charges or terms or conditions of carriage **that are** applicable to the service it offers **and** that were set out in its tariffs, **if the Agency receives a written complaint and, if the complaint is related to any term or condition of carriage concerning any obligation prescribed by regulations made under subsection 86.11(1), it is filed by the person adversely affected**,
+    authorizing the Agency to direct a licensee or carrier to take the corrective measures that the Agency considers appropriate and to pay compensation for any expense incurred by a person adversely affected by the licensee's or carrier's failure to apply the fares, rates, charges or terms or conditions of carriage that are applicable to the service it offers and that were set out in its tariffs, if the Agency receives a written complaint and, if the complaint is related to any term or condition of carriage concerning any obligation prescribed by regulations made under subsection 86.11(1), it is filed by the person adversely affected,

     authorizing the Agency to make applicable, to some or to all passengers of the same flight as the complainant, all or part of the Agency's decision respecting a complaint related to any term or condition of carriage concerning any obligation prescribed by regulations made under paragraph 86.11(1)(b), to the extent that it considers appropriate, and